SPC Rodgers Otieno '19

 The townspeople were able to raise enough for Rodgers to attend a nearby university, where he studied English literature for a year.
 "That was my first miracle," he says.
 "Then my second miracle happened."

 "I'm not one to waste any time," he says.
-"I enrolled in an introduction to social work class at FSU's Fort Bragg campus."
+"I enrolled in an introduction to social work class at FSU's Fort Liberty campus."

 Rodgers hungered to continue his education and took more classes at FSU's main campus, earning his Master of Social Work degree in May 2019.
 Now he is on-track to receive two graduate certificates, in substance abuse and military behavioral health.
 He works as a substance abuse counselor at Womack Army Medical Center.